blissai/collector/README.md

 Collector agent
 --------
-The Bliss Collector is a Ruby command-line application to collect repository data to send to Bliss's servers for dashboarding.
+The Bliss Collector is a Ruby command-line application to collect repository and commit data for Bliss.ai.

 Information Required
 --------